llvm/mlir-www/website/content/_index.md

 MLIR is intended to be a hybrid IR which can support multiple different requirements in a unified infrastructure.
 For example, this includes:

-*   The ability to represent dataflow graph (such as TensorFlow), including dynamic shapes, the user-extensible op ecosystem, TensorFlow variables, etc.
+*   The ability to represent dataflow graphs (such as in TensorFlow), including dynamic shapes, the user-extensible op ecosystem, TensorFlow variables, etc.
-*   Optimizations and transformations typically done on a such graph (e.g. in Grappler).
+*   Optimizations and transformations typically done on such graphs (e.g. in Grappler).
 *   Representation of kernels for ML operations in a form suitable for optimization.
-*   Ability to host high-performance-computing-style loop optimizations across kernels (fusion, loop interchange, tiling, etc) and to transform memory layouts of data.
+*   Ability to host high-performance-computing-style loop optimizations across kernels (fusion, loop interchange, tiling, etc.), and to transform memory layouts of data.
 *   Code generation "lowering" transformations such as DMA insertion, explicit cache management, memory tiling, and vectorization for 1D and 2D register